confluentinc/ksql/docs/how-to-guides/test-an-app.md

 # How to test an application

 !!! important
-    ksqlDB 0.30 ships with a new sql-based testing tool.
+    ksqlDB 0.30 ships with a new sql-based testing tool (`run-ksql-test`).
 For documentation on the old test runner, switch to an older version of this page.

 ## Context

 ksqlDB ships with a command line tool to to test KSQL statements automatically.
-It runs quickly and doesn't require a running {{ site.aktm }} or ksqlDB cluster.
+It doesn't require an active {{ site.aktm }} or ksqlDB cluster.

 ## In action